dejanu/urban-crypto/README.md

 ## Scope
 * Set up a K8S cluster with the latest stable version, with RBAC enabled.
-* K8S cluster should have 2 services deployed – Service A and Service B.
+* The K8S cluster should have 2 services deployed – Service A and Service B.
 * Cluster should have NGINX Ingress controller deployed, and corresponding ingress rules for Service A and Service B.
 * The following cluster buildout should be secure, repeatable, and automated as much as possible.

 * Service A is a WebServer written in C#, Go or Python that exposes the following:
   * Current value of Bitcoin in USD (updated every 10 seconds taken from an API on the web, like https://min-api.cryptocompare.com/data/price?fsym=BTC&tsyms=USD).
   * Average value over the last 10 minutes.
-* Service B is a REST API service, that exposes a single controller that responds 200 status code on GET requests.
+* Service B is a REST API service, that exposes a single controller that responds 200 status codes on GET requests.
 * Service A should not be able to communicate with Service B.

 ### Steps